 2004 Broadway in Chicago joins The Joffrey Ballet as an Auditorium Theatre partner.
 Brett Batterson is hired as Executive Director.

-2008 On November 1, grand opera returns to the Auditorium with the Chicago premiere of Richard Danielpour and Toni Morrison’s Margaret Garner, with Denyce Graves in the title role.
+2008 Grand opera returns to the Auditorium Theatre with the Chicago premiere of Richard Danielpour and Toni Morrison’s Margaret Garner, with Denyce Graves in the title role.

 The Auditorium hosts the memorial service for The Joffrey Ballet’s co-founder Gerald Arpino on November 17, 2008